xfrenette/hotelcaisse-server/docs/api.md

 `POST /orders`
 ---

 Returns the list of Orders for the current Business.
-The Orders are returned in reverse order, sorted by creation date, so the last Orders are returned first.
+The Orders are returned in reverse order, sorted by end_date of one of their room selections (for now, all the room selections of an Order have the same end date) so the Orders where the guest leaves the latest are returned first.
 A `quantity` must be provided.
-If a `from` (an Order UUID) is supplied, the list are the Orders following (by creation date) the `from`.
+If a `from` (an Order UUID) is supplied, the list are the Orders after `from`.

 ### Request `data`
 * `quantity`: (number) Number of Order to return (it has a maximum defined by the server).